bcgov/fasstr/README.md

 #> 11 PIII               0.99             1.01   1.31
 ```

-The probabilty of observed extreme events can also be plotted (using
+The probability of observed extreme events can also be plotted (using
 selected plotting position) along with the computed quantiles curve for
 comparison.